 So, now, let me talk you through my creating process.

 FIND THE RIGHT PIECES

-From the beginning on I knew I wanted pastel colors with a few touches of a strong mustard yellow and a little bit green, since this color goes perfectly with my plants.
-The cool thing about Juniqe are their trend collections.
+From the beginning on I knew I wanted pastel colors with a few touches of strong mustard yellow and a little bit green since this color goes perfectly with my plants.
+The cool thing about Juniqe is their trend collections.
 I went through their pastel collection where I already found a lot of pieces and filled up my shopping cart with different prints from collections like Living Coral or Line Drawings.

 FRAMES OR NO FRAMES?